- How is this model different from other public-private partnerships for research that support the discovery and development of new medicines?

 None of the assets used in these studies are FDA-approved drugs.
 However, before any assets will be used in clinical studies, each investigator will file an investigator-sponsored Investigational New Drug application with the FDA to conduct the proposed clinical trials.

 Through this program, applicants will not have access to the assets unless an award is made.
-The publicly posted assets may or may not still be available after the associated funding opportunity expires.
 Applicants to NIH-Industry Partnerships Initiative funding opportunities should only propose using assets that are posted for the current grant opportunity.
 Only those applicants that provide evidence that they will have access to the pharmaceutical partner asset of interest will be eligible to apply.
+If the asset is not on the current list, the asset may no longer be available and NCATS will not be able to facilitate a partnership.

 Will the pharmaceutical companies involved in each project be able to offer supplemental funding and resources if needed to complete the project?